vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 ## Many To Many

 Many-to-many relations are slightly more complicated than other relationships.
 An example of such a relationship is a user with many roles, where the roles are also shared by other users.
 For example, many users may have the role of "Admin".
 To define this relationship, three models are needed: User, Role, and RoleUser.
 The RoleUser contains the fields to hold id of User and Role model.
 We'll define `user_id` and `role_id` fields here.

-The name of RoleUser model coud be anything but for this example, we'll keep it this way to make it easy to understand.
+The name of RoleUser model could be anything, but for this example, we'll keep it this way to make it easy to understand.

-Many-to-many relationships are defined by defining attribute of the `belongsToMany`.
+Many-to-many relationships are defined by defining attributes of the `belongsToMany`.

 ```js
 class User extends Model {